MistUnky/minebase/mods/sfinv/inv_utils/api.md

 Inv Utils API
 -------------

+#### get_inventory_drops
+Copies the items of the inventory list listname in the inventory at pos as tables into the output table drops.
 ```txt
 craft.get_inventory_drops(pos, listname, drops)`
 pos     : Position
 list    : Listname
 drops   : Table
 ```
-It copies the items of the inventory list in the inventory at pos as tables into the output table drops.